Lees Ferry: Lees Ferry today

 Trips upstream from the nearby Paria Riffle may be made without special permit (other than a day use boating fee) and users may travel 16 mi upstream on calm waters to the foot of Glen Canyon Dam.
 This reach of the Colorado River is also well known for its status as a Blue Ribbon fishery, thanks to releases of cold, clear water from Glen Canyon Dam that make conditions ideal for introduced rainbow trout.
 While the river here has been stocked with rainbows since 1964, the implementation of a more stable flow regime at Glen Canyon Dam in 1991 has somewhat reduced the average size of fish caught there due to the increased survival rate of young fish and the resulting competition.

 Lees Ferry is also the ending point for backpacking and canyoneering trips down the Paria River, which features historic petroglyphs, slot canyons, waterfalls and natural bridges including Wrather Arch, the longest such formation in the U.S. outside of Utah.

 Fishing is an especially important part of the local recreational use of Lees Ferry drawing thousands of anglers a year seeking large trout.
 In given year there are possible world record fish available in the Glen Canyon Dam area.

 In film

 Irvin Willat and a cast and crew of 200 people used Lees Ferry during the filming of The Heritage of the Desert, released in 1924.
 Lee's Ferry is also mentioned as one of the stops in the film Stagecoach (1939).

 Scenes from the movie Into the Wild (based on the book by Jon Krakauer) were shot on location in 2006 at the Lees Ferry National Park Service Station, which featured actors Emile Hirsch as Christopher McCandless and Steven Wiig as the Lees Ferry Ranger, Steve Koehler.

+In the second season of "Here's Lucy" episode four 'Lucy runs the rapids' filmed on location at Lee's Ferry.